silverwind/file-extension/README.md

 Differences to `path.extname`:

-* Returns lowercase extensions by default
+* Returns lowercase extensions by default.
-* Treats dotfiles as extension
+* Treats dotfiles as extension.
-* Doesn't include a '.' in the extension
+* Doesn't include a `'.'` in the extension.

 ## Installation
 ```